Payments - Common Reason Response Codes (RRC)

 |---|---|

-| RRC 400 | Soft Decline – Fraud – Fraud score exceeds AFS threshold.
-Review before capture. |
+| RRC 400 | Soft Decline – Fraud – Fraud score exceeds the Advanced Fraud Screen (AFS) threshold.
+Review before capture.
+Tip: Review the RID and Transaction Logs in EBC for additional fraud scoring details to assist in the review decision. |

-Refunds and Credits Related to RRCs
+Refunds and Credits Related to Reason Response Codes

 Some RRCs may require issuing a refund or stand-alone credit after authorization or settlement.
 For step-by-step instructions, refer to: